Use of Indwelling Urinary Catheters | Acute Care Catheter Use | Indications for indwelling urinary catheter use

 - Bedside commode, urinal, or continence garments: to manage incontinence.

-- Bladder scanner: to assess and confirm urinary retention, prior to placing catheter to release urine.
+- Bladder management through the use of a bladder scanner: to assess and confirm urinary retention, prior to placing catheter to release urine.

-- Straight catheter: for one-time, intermittent, or chronic voiding needs.
+- Straight catheterization: for one-time, intermittent, or chronic voiding needs.

 - External “condom” catheter: appropriate for cooperative men without urinary retention or obstruction.